In this article

-It is essential not to fall into codependency to help the individual receive the help and treatment they need instead of pretending that their alcohol problems do not exist.
+It's essential not to fall into codependency to help the person receive the help and treatment they need instead of pretending that their alcohol problems do not exist.

 It can be challenging having a functional alcoholic in your life.
-Al-Anon is an example of a support group for the friends and families of individuals suffering from alcoholism.
+Al-Anon is an example of a support group for the friends and families of people suffering from alcoholism.

 Choosing to step away from a friend or family member abusing alcohol is challenging.
 However, walking away may be essential for your own well-being if they continue to refuse to accept they need help or seek treatment.

 Before you step away, try to sell your loved one on an intervention.
 Speak with a local substance use rehabilitation counselor.
 They can help you understand someone else’s alcoholism more and how the disease progresses.

 With this understanding, you can develop a support group from friends and family members who will help you sell your loved one an intervention.